-- We offer a holistic approach where learning takes place across the waking day; - In KS3 and 4, Thematic Learning is given its own dedicated timetabled periods during the week - The Themes and topics are adapted to take into account of the needs and starting points of our learners and the tasks and activities are differentiated to enable all to make progress. - The students' progress with the thematic units will be celebrated in their Learning Journeys - The progress of students in thematic learning is broken down into small steps -"I Can" statements based upon the P level descriptors and adapted to suit the needs of our students and to reflect the curriculum they are in engaged with. - Students are set targets broadly in line with the historic progression guidance and the students are expected to make the equivalent to a level of progress across the school year. - Teaching and Learning is monitored via regular learning walks, formal and informal observation and termly internal and external moderation. - Accreditation we offer our student external Accreditations AQA unit awards at entry and Pre entry Level - Positive Behaviour Approaches are the foundation for our delivery of the thematic curriculum. - Sensory and Communication Strategies including Autism specific approaches PECS, "Attention Autism", TEACCH approaches and Colourful Semantics are all used in the delivery of the Thematic units - Community visits and our exploration of the world around us supports our thematic approach with visits to the New Forest National Park, local places of interest, castles, museums, historical sites and areas of outstanding natural beauty.
+- We offer a holistic approach where learning takes place across the waking day; - In KS3 and 4, Thematic Learning is given its own dedicated timetabled periods during the - The Themes and topics are adapted to take into account of the needs and starting points of our learners and the tasks and activities are differentiated to enable all to make - The students' progress with the thematic units will be celebrated in their Learning Journeys - The progress of students in thematic learning is broken down into small steps -"I Can" statements based upon the old P level descriptors and adapted to suit the needs of our students and to reflect the curriculum they are in engaged with. - Teaching and Learning is monitored via regular learning walks, formal and informal observation and termly internal and external moderation. - Accreditation we offer our students external Accreditations AQA unit awards at entry and Pre entry Level - Positive Behaviour Approaches are the foundation for our delivery of the thematic curriculum. - Sensory and Communication Strategies including Autism specific approaches PECS, "Attention Autism", TEACCH approaches and Colourful Semantics are all used in the delivery of the Thematic units - Community visits and our exploration of the world around us supports our thematic approach with visits to the New Forest National Park, local places of interest, castles, museums, historical sites and areas of outstanding natural beauty.